-35Some would object to the use of the term rules here.
+34Some would object to the use of the term rules here.
 Rules are here thought of in analogy with the inference rules of classical logic.
 An issue is then that, as such, they are not expressed in the logical object language, but in a meta-language.
 In the context of defeasible reasoning and argumentation (and also in non-monotonic logic), this distinction becomes less clear.
 Often there is one logical language to express ordinary sentences, a second formal language (with less structure and/or less semantics, and therefore not usually referred to as 'logical') used to express the rules, and the actual meta-language that is used to define the formal system.

-entails α (in the classical sense), and Φ is a minimal such set.
-(Note the analogy with the proposal by Simari and Loui [1992], discussed earlier.) Φ is the support of the argument, and α the claim.
+Φ is the support of the argument, and α the claim.
 They define defeaters as arguments that refute the support of another argument.
-More formally, a defeater for an argument (Φ , α) is an argument (Ψ , β), such that β logically entails the negation of the conjunction of some of the elements of Φ .
-An undercut for an argument (Φ , α) is an argument (Ψ , β) where β is equal to (and not just entails) the negation of the conjunction of some of the elements of Φ .
-A rebuttal for an argument (Φ , α) is an argument (Ψ , β) such that $\beta \leftrightarrow \neg \alpha$ is a tautology.
-Besnard and Hunter give the following example [2008, p.
-46]:
+More formally, a defeater for an argument (Φ, α) is an argument (Ψ, β) , such that β logically entails the negation of the conjunction of some of the elements of Φ .
+An undercut for an argument (Φ, α) is an argument (Ψ, β) where β is equal to (and not just entails) the negation of the conjunction of some of the elements of Φ .
+A rebuttal for an argument (Φ, α) is an argument (Ψ, β) such that $\beta \leftrightarrow \neg \alpha$ is a tautology.
+Besnard and Hunter give the following example (p.
+46):

-р Simon Jones is a Member of Parliament. $\mathbf{p} \rightarrow \neg \mathbf{q}$ If Simon Jones is a Member of Parliament, then we need not keep quiet about details of his private life. r Simon Jones just resigned from the House of Commons. $r \to \neg p$ If Simon Jones just resigned from the House of Commons, then he is not a Member of Parliament. $\neg p \rightarrow q$ If Simon Jones is not a Member of Parliament, then we need to keep quiet about details of his private life.
+p Simon Jones is a Member of Parliament.

+$p \to \neg q$ If Simon Jones is a Member of Parliament, then we need not keep quiet about details of his private life.

+r Simon Jones just resigned from the House of Commons.

+$r \to \neg p$ If Simon Jones just resigned from the House of Commons, then he is not a Member of Parliament.

+$\neg p \to q$ If Simon Jones is not a Member of Parliament, then we need to keep quiet about details of his private life.

-Then ({p, $p \rightarrow \neg q$ }, $\neg q$) is an argument with the argument (r, $r \rightarrow \neg p$, $\neg p$) as an undercut and the argument (r, $r \rightarrow \neg p$, $\neg p \rightarrow q$, q) as a rebuttal.
+Then ($\{p, p \to \neg q\}$, $\neg q$) is an argument with the argument $(r, r \to \neg p, \neg p)$ as an undercut and the argument $(r, r \to \neg p, \neg p \to q, q)$ as a rebuttal.

 Besnard and Hunter focus on structural properties of arguments, in part because of the diversity of proposals for semantics (see Section 4.1).
-For instance, when they discuss these systems, they note that the semantic conceptualization of such systems is not as clear as the semantics of classical logic, which is the basis of their framework [p.
+For instance, when they discuss these systems, they note that the semantic conceptualization of such systems is not as clear as the semantics of classical logic, which is the basis of their framework (p.
 221, also p.
-226].
+226).
 At the same time, they note that knowledge representation can be simpler in systems based on defeasible logic (see below) or inference rules.